 Are you curious about learning in the online environment?
 Would you like to take an online class, but feel that you need more information?
 Discover more about learning in the online environment, the skills and technologies that are required, as well as some helpful tips on how to become a successful online student.

-As a third year leadership scholar, you will be given the option of continuing an internship with a faculty or staff member or if you have a leadership role in a campus organization you may use that as your leadership scholar assignment.
+As a third year leadership scholar, you will be given the option of continuing an internship with a faculty or staff member or if you have a leadership role in a campus organization, you may use that as your leadership scholar assignment.
 If you continue with an internship in an office, you must turn in a paragraph about your experience at the end of the semester.
 If you have a leadership role, you must turn in a report on what you accomplished at the end of the semester.
-Sample reports are below.
+You are to also inform the organization advisor that you are using your leadership role for your leadership scholarship.
 You must also attend a seminar each semester and turn in a report.
 A sample seminar reports is below.

 As a third year leadership scholar, you are encouraged to attend a seminar of your selection.
-Third year leadership scholars must attend a seminar each semester.
-You should be actively reading the student newspaper, checking your Trojan e-mail, and looking for announcements on bulletin boards about seminars.
-We really encourage you to attend seminars that are sponsored by your academic department.
+Second year leadership scholars must attend a seminar each semester.
+You should be actively reading the Tropolitan, checking your Trojan e-mail and CANVAS, and looking for announcements on bulletin boards about seminars.
+If your academic department encourages you to attend a lecture, you should use that for your seminar.
 If you belong to a student organization that brings in a speaker you may use that.

-You will be notified of the seminar that our office sponsors (by e-mail) and if you attend the seminar where our office is doing a sign in sheet, it is not necessary to write a paragraph if you remember to sign in.
+ou will be notified of the seminar that our office sponsors by CANVAS and if you attend the seminar where our office is doing a sign in sheet, it is not necessary to write a paragraph if you remember to sign in.
 We will record your seminar based on your signature.

-If you attend a seminar on your own, below is a sample seminar report that you would turn.
-You may e-mail this report to firstname.lastname@example.org.
+If you attend a seminar on your own, below is a sample seminar report that you would turn through CANVAS.
 We highly suggest that you turn in your report as soon as possible after you attend a seminar.
 Students have found that if they wait to turn in their written report, they will have forgotten the details of the seminar.
 Remember that the content of the speaker’s presentation is what you should write about, not a description of the actual program.

 On April 17, Troy University hosted the Helen Keller Lecture.
 Special music was provided by Daniel Ray and the featured speakers for this lecture were Coach Harold Jones and James Kennedy, or better known as Radio.
 Most people in attendance had seen or heard of the movie Radio, which portrayed the relationship between Coach Jones and Radio.
 But this lecture gave the true story of these two remarkable individuals.
 Coach Jones was the head football coach at T.J.
 Hanna High School in Anderson, South Carolina, and while he was there he, along with his family, team, and most of the town, took in Radio.
 Radio is developmentally challenged but has a love for football.
 In the early 1960s he started stopping by some of the team’s football practices and has been a part of the game ever since.
 Coach Jones and Radio’s bond was featured in Sports Illustrated and that turned into a movie.
 Despite all of the fame the article and movie has given them, Coach Jones and Radio are still the down to earth people they have always been.
 Today, the two travel around the nation together to share their story and inform people about their charity and the effects of the developmentally challenged.
 When he is not on the road, one can still find Radio around T. J. Hanna High School making sure the students are doing everything they are supposed to be doing.
 The story of Coach Jones and Radio will continue to inspire people, just as it did that day at Troy University.